Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Results: Inter-party balance with multi-member districts

-Note, however, that the trend toward proportionality is not monotonic; a mixture of districts of different sizes enables gerrymanders even more extreme than do SMDs, and the pattern repeats between every integer division of the number of seats.
-Consider two- and one- member districts; the gerrymandering party \textit{R} could then pack or crack party \textit{D} in the one-member districts, and use the two-member districts to elect one candidate from each party with \textit{R} vote share just above $\frac13$.
+The trend toward proportionality is not monotonic; a mixture of district sizes increases degrees of freedom, enabling gerrymanders even more extreme than those possible under SMDs.
+Consider one- and two-member districts; the gerrymandering party \textit{R} could then pack or crack party \textit{D} in the one-member districts, and use the two-member districts to elect one candidate from each party with \textit{R} vote share just above $\frac13$.
 Similarly, an urban gerrymandering party \textit{D} could waste fewer votes winning one-member urban districts, while still getting above $\frac13$ of the vote in two-member rural districts.
+(In other words, all but the most extreme two-member districts will result in one member elected from each party, with STV).
+The pattern repeats, to a lesser extent, between every integer division.

+Similar arguments apply to other Thiele rules with strictly decreasing $\lambda$, and are amplified with sharper diminishing returns.
+Consider the Thiele squared voting rule.
+It favors -- even more than PAV -- 50/50 outcomes in each district, since voters who have fewer of their preferred candidates elected gain more from having an additional candidate elected than voters who already have many of their preferred candidates elected.
+Thus, when there are two seats per district, the Thiele squared rule strongly incentivizes outcomes where each party wins one seat in each district.
+In \Cref{fig:propbystate}, this increases the proportionality gap for Thiele squared voting rules when there are about two seats in each district, as 50/50 may not be proportional.

 \parbold{Enabling proportional redistricting.} The above analysis considers the most extreme gerrymanders.
-However, commissions that draw `fair' maps are increasingly common; we now show that MMDs enable the drawing of proportional maps that would not be possible under SMDs.
+However, commissions that draw `fair' maps are increasingly common \citep{spencer_who_2020,cain2011redistricting}; we now show that MMDs enable the drawing of proportional maps that would not be possible under SMDs.
 Consider \Cref{fig:propmethods_mostfair}, which shows the average absolute proportionality gap in each state for the map that minimizes this gap.
 We find that there is a substantive state-level gap that virtually disappears -- up to rounding with a fixed number of districts -- even with two-member districts and STV.